Securosis/PragmaticNetSecCloud/PragmaticNetSecCloud.md

 * When the analysis instances launch the Lambda code sends them the location of the data in S3 to analyze.
 The instances connect to S3 through something known as a *VPC Endpoint*, which is totally different from an Azure service endpoint.
 A VPC endpoint allows instances in a totally private subnet to talk to S3 without Internet access (which was required until recently).
 As of this writing only S3 has a VPC endpoint, but we know Amazon is working on endpoints for additional services such as their Simple Queue Service (we suspect AWS hasn't confirmed exactly which services are next on the list).
 * The instances boot, grab the data, then do their work.
 When they are done they go through the S3 VPC Endpoint to drop their results into a second S3 bucket.
 * The first bucket only allows writes from the data center, and reads from the private subnet.
 The second bucket reverses that and only allows reads from the data center and writes from the subnet.
 Everything is a one-way closed loop.
-* The instance can then trigger another Lambda function to send a notification back to the data center that the job is complete, and code in the data center can grab the results.
+* The instance can then trigger another Lambda function to send a notification back to your on-premise data center or application that the job is complete, and code in the data center can grab the results.
 There are several ways to do this -- for example the results could go into a database, instead.
 * Once everything is complete Lambda moves the original data into *Glacier*, Amazon's super-cheap long-term archival storage.
 In this scenario it is of course encrypted.
 (For this network-focused research we are skipping over most of the encryption options for this architecture, but they aren't overly difficult).

 Think about what we have described: the analysis servers have *no* Internet access, spin up only as needed, and can only read in new data and write out results.
 They automatically terminate when finished, so there is no persistent data sitting unused on a server or in memory.
 All Internet-facing components are native Amazon services, so we don't need to maintain their network security.
 Everything is extremely cost-effective, even for very large data sets, because we only process when we need it; big data sets are always stored in the cheapest option possible, and automatically shifted around to minimize storage costs.
 The system is event-driven so if you load 5 jobs at once, it runs all 5 at the same time without any waiting or slowdown, and if there are no jobs the components are just programmatic templates, in the absolute most cost-effective state.